-Online Schools & Degrees in Nova Scotia
+Online Schools in & Nova Scotia

 Located along the eastern coast of Canada, the island province of Nova Scotia can boast of sandy beaches, coastal views and a rich heritage.
 What's more, the Canadian Trade Commissioner Service reports Nova Scotians are generally well-educated and have some of the highest levels of job satisfaction in the nation.

 The economic heart of the province is Halifax.
 As the capital, the coastal city is home to almost a third of Nova Scotia's nearly 940,000 residents.
 It has an impressive waterfront and a vibrant arts scene.
 Other major urban areas of note include Truro, New Glasgow, Glace Bay and Sydney on Cape Breton Island.

 Students will find plenty of opportunities to study in the province.
 In addition to 11 universities, Nova Scotia Community College offers 13 campus locations to make it convenient for those pursuing higher education.
 However, if none of these university or campus options are ideal, students may also find online courses and programs at colleges and universities in Nova Scotia as well as at institutions based elsewhere in North America.

 Nearly half of all jobs in Nova Scotia are based in and around Halifax.
 The city has a diverse economy supported by the following industries, among others:

 Halifax is home to major corporations such as CGI, Citco and Lockheed Martin.
 In addition, its financial services sector is robust, with more than 2,600 firms having offices in the metro area.
 However, health care and technology are potentially be the industries slated for the largest growth in coming years.

 The Canadian Occupational Projection System found health occupations and those in natural and applied sciences were expected to see the largest percentage of growth from 2011-16.
 Specifically, the following occupations were expected to add the most jobs during that time period.